 Feeling dissatisfied with life and ourselves is the most common human problem.
 Using this peculiarity of ours, the largest manufacturers of goods encourage us to make new purchases, designers create new collections of clothes to force us to follow fashion…

-The more we get, the more isn’t enough for us.
+The more we need, the more isn’t enough for us.
 Give a person everything he wants, and the minute he does, he’ll feel he’s been deprived.
 That it really isn’t everything.

 Dissatisfaction is a great driver of people’s dreams and actions.
 On the one hand it is an eternal torment and endless “carrot chase”, on the other hand the feeling of dissatisfaction is a great motivation for the development of mankind.

 A person rarely thinks in light of darkness, in happiness of trouble, in contentment of misery.
 Conversely, a person always thinks in darkness of light, in trouble of happiness, and in poverty of prosperity.

 About the focus of attention

 Psychologists have repeatedly told us about the benefits of positive thinking, about the habit of noticing first and foremost the good in the world around us.
 Beauty is in the eye of the beholder, the classics said.
 And if you focus your attention mainly on the good, then life automatically becomes easier and more interesting.

 This was also the opinion of Kant.
 He argued: